Communication

 Perfect Forward Secrecy (PFS) — this is a cryptographic property that ensures encryption keys are regularly rotated.
 If a key is ever compromised, previously sent messages remain safe.

 In earlier versions of Session, PFS was entirely absent.
 That was a serious criticism, and rightfully so — it meant messages could theoretically be decrypted later if keys leaked.
-In version 2 (December 2025) this was resolved alongside the addition of post-quantum encryption.
+According to the current official documentation, Session Protocol V2 is being developed to add PFS and post-quantum properties, but you should not treat that as a fully finished story everywhere yet.

 Recovery phrase — your Session ID and keys are stored locally.
 The only way to restore your account on a new device is via a recovery phrase (seed phrase) you receive during installation.
 If you lose it, you permanently lose access to your account and conversation history.
 Store the recovery phrase safely — in KeePassXC or on paper in a secure location.